HeroOfTheWild/Fun-with-GraphQL-Schema-Stitching/README.md

 **As a disclaimer, I am new to Javascript so expect to cringe when looking through my code**

 ## Interesting things to learn from this Project
-- Adding a locally executable schema
+- Adding a locally schema
 - Adding a remote schema using Introspection
-- Creating Gateway Types and using Resolvers to resolve that data for the new type
+- Creating new Types on the stitched gateway and using Resolvers to resolve that data for the new type
 - Extending Types coming from Subschemas and adding Resolvers to handle it
     - Something cool to note, we extended the teammate Type from the [Team GraphQL](https://github.com/HeroOfTheWild/nintendo-team-graphql-api) and added the contact details from the [Contact GraphQL](https://github.com/HeroOfTheWild/nintendo-contact-graphql-api/tree/master/src/main/resources/graphql).
+- Creating new mutations on top of existing mutations
+- Adding selection sets when delegating to schema to ensure we get certain elements even if the client didn't request them.
 - Custom Scalar Types for id validation.

 ## Next Steps
 - Adding Authorization
-- Working with Mutations and Resolving
 - Further expanding on Custom Scalar Types

 ## What you need